How to Monitor and Regulate Server Room Environment

 Server rooms are critical components of facility computing equipment.
 With the right sensor setup, you can safely maintain proper server room temperature, humidity, and leak-free conditions.

 If your facility contains a server room supporting the full suite of computing needs for your buildings and staff, the last thing you want to worry about is whether the environmental factors are going to remain stable enough to support efficient and uninterrupted support for your campus.
-Understanding the proper temperature and humidity levels for your equipment — and installing the correct sensors to track those levels — is vital to maintaining a robust, stable server room temperature and environment.
+Understanding the proper temperature and humidity levels for your equipment — and installing the correct monitoring solutions to track those levels — is vital to maintaining a robust, stable server room temperature and environment.

 Importance of Environmental Controls for Server Rooms